tommasomoretti/nameless-analytics/README.md

 - When a user clicks on a cross-domain link, the listener sends a get_user_data request to the server.
 The server responds with the two cookie values, the listener decorates the URL with a parameter named na_id, and the user is redirected to the destination website.
 - When the user lands on the destination website, the first tag that fires checks if there is an na_id parameter in the URL.
 If it is present, the hit will contain a cross_domain_id parameter, and the server-side Client Tag will set the cookie with that value.

-If cross-domain tracking is disabled, the client-side tag will not set listener on every link click.
+If cross-domain tracking is disabled, the client-side tag will not set any listener.

 ## In action
 Do you want to see a live demo?
 Visit [namelessanalytics.com](https://namelessanalytics.com?utm_source=github.com&utm_medium=referral&utm_campaign=nameless_analytics) or [tommasomoretti.com](https://tommasomoretti.com?utm_source=github.com&utm_medium=referral&utm_campaign=nameless_analytics) and open the developer console.